unirakun/k-redux-factory/README.md

 ## Why
 We like to write Redux code as simple as possible and use its middlewares to handle real world problems.
-From this point of view, our Redux code base simpler : it's like a key/value store.
+From this point of view, our Redux code base is simpler : it's like a key/value store.
 But one drawback is the amount of duplicated code, each resource has its own reducers, actions and selectors.

 To avoid Redux code base from growing, inconsistency and lowering maintainability, we created this lightweight library that is a factory of reducers, actions and selectors.